ibrahim-anas/SPECTRE/README.md

 ```

 ### Install Dependencies
-Ensure you have Python 3.6 or higher.
+Ensure you have Python 3.10.14 and CUDA 12.4.
 Install the required libraries with the following commands:

 ```bash
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu124